splunk/public-o11y-docs/logs/logviews.rst

 2. In Log Observer, check whether the corresponding logs fields use the same field names.
 If they do not match, create a field alias for the logs field using the same field name that your metrics charts use.
 See :ref:`logs-alias` to learn how.

-3. Create a Log Observer query filtering by the new alias you created in the previous step.
+3. Go back to your dashboard and filter by the field name again using the new alias you created in the previous step.

 4. Follow the steps in :ref:`create-logviews-chart` to save your new query as a chart.

-Now you can easily cross reference data in your logs chart and data in your metrics charts.
+Now you can easily cross reference data in your logs chart with data in any other charts on the same dashboard.
 Logs fields that correspond to metrics fields on the same dashboard now use the same field name, so you can drill down to the problem faster.

-.. note:: Field Aliasing does not rename or remove your original logs field name.
+Field Aliasing does not rename or remove your original logs field name.
 When you alias a logs field, you can search for it by its original name or by any of its aliases.